Skip to content

 Keys/access usually keycards or coded locks.
 24-hour reception at most properties.

-Wi-Fi is universally free and generally good.
+Wi-Fi is universally free and generally solid.

 Bedding is provided.
 Towels are sometimes included, sometimes €1–€3 extra.